awdem/Takeaway/takeaway_design.md

 end

 class OrderMaker
-  def initialize(menu, customer, order) # menu is an instance of the Menu Class, customer is an instance of the Customer class, order is an instance of the Order class
+  def initialize(menu, order) # menu is an instance of the Menu Class, order is an instance of the Order class
     # ...
   end

-  # def check_menu
-  #   # displays the menu for the user to choose from
-  # end

   def check_order(order) # order is an instance of the Order class
-    # returns a list of the dishes on the current order
+    # returns the instance of the current order in progress
   end

   def select(dish) #dish is an instance of the dish class